kubernetes-sigs/cluster-api-provider-aws/docs/eks.md

 The implementation introduces 3 new CRD kinds:

-* AWSManagedControlPlane - specifies the EKS Cluster in AWS
+* AWSManagedControlPlane - specifies the EKS Cluster in AWS and used by the Cluster API AWS Managed Control plane (MACP)
 * AWSManagedCluster - holds details of the EKS cluster for use by CAPI
 * EKSConfig - used by Cluster API bootstrap provider EKS (CABPE)